xDefyingGravity/99-reactjs-project-ideas/CONTRIBUTING.md

 # CONTRIBUTING.md

 It's hard.
 It's always hard the first time you do something, especially when you search for some perfect examples of projects to start.
-There's no other better way of learning than by actually doing.
-So, are you always on hunt for project ideas to work with in ReactJS?
-Do you keep finding nothing more than Todo list and Calculator?
+There's no other better way to learn than by actually doing.
+So, are you always on the hunt for project ideas to work with in ReactJS?
+Do you keep finding nothing more than a Todo list and Calculator?
 I understand your pain.
 Here is a list of 99 projects anybody interested in learning and understanding moving parts of ReactJS should develop.

-##### NOTE : Read the official React documentation for couple of days.
+##### NOTE : Read the official React documentation for a couple of days.
 Read few articles.
-Watch couple of videos.
-And, once you are able to grasp core concepts, start working on each of these projects to become master of ReactJS library.
+Watch a couple of videos.
+And, once you are able to grasp the core concepts, start working on each of these projects to become a master of the ReactJS library.

 Have you got some project ideas already?
 Feel free to fork this repo, contribute and make a Pull Request.
 Please maintain the consistency of repo structure if you decide to do so.

 ## Fork this repository
-Fork this repository by clicking on the fork button on the top of this page.
+Fork this repository by clicking on the fork button at the top of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository